lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To insert the number of your slide :menuselection:`Insert --> Slide Number`.

 To change the zoom of you presentation :menuselection:`View --> Zoom --> Zoom` to bring up a window to manage your zoom.
 If you just want to zoom to fit the page width :menuselection:`View --> Zoom --> Page Width`.
 To change your zoom to 100 percent :menuselection:`View --> Zoom --> 100%`.
-In the bottom right corner there is a slider for controling zoom.
+In the bottom right corner there is a slider for controlling zoom.
 To zoom in move the slider to the right and to zoom out move the slider to the left.

 To move a slide down :menuselection:`Slide --> Move --> Slide Down`.
 To move a slide up :menuselection:`Slide --> Move --> Slide Up`.
 To move a slide to the start :menuselection:`Slide --> Move --> Slide to start`.
 To move a slide to the end :menuselection:`Slide --> Move --> Slide to end`.